albertodemichelis/squirrel/doc/source/reference/api/virtual_machine.rst

     :returns: version number of the vm(as in SQUIRREL_VERSION_NUMBER).

-returns the version number of the vm.
+returns the version number of the vm